scholarcy/slate/source/includes/_highlights.md

 # Extract Highlights

-These API endpoints will pull out the key findings/highlights of an article and also provide a longer, extractive summary.
+The API endpoints at `https://api.scholarcy.com/api/highlights/extract` will pull out the key findings/highlights of an article and also provide a longer, extractive summary.

 ## POST a local file to extract highlights